Sibasish11/Complex-Number-Calculator/README.md

 ## Overview 📋

-This is a full-stack TypeScript application that implements a complex number calculator with a React frontend and Express backend.
+This is a full-stack TypeScript and JavaScript application that implements a complex number calculator with a React frontend and Express backend.
 The application is built using modern web technologies with a focus on clean architecture and developer experience. 🚀

 ## Screenshots 📸